tom-cheung/Google-Books-Application/README.md

 This applications requires Node.

 Clone this repository https://github.com/tom-cheung/Google-Books-Application.git, CD into the main file, run `npm install` to install all dependencies, lastly run `npm run start`.
+Tests can be run with `npm run start-tests` from the root directory.

 Users will be prompted with the following,